ElArkk/jax-unirep/paper/paper.md

 ### Choice of JAX

-JAX (%%reference) was our library choice to reimplement it in, because it provides automatic differentiation machinery (%%reference) on top of the highly idiomatic and widely-used NumPy API (%%reference).
+JAX was our library choice to reimplement it in, because it provides automatic differentiation machinery [@jax2018github] on top of the highly idiomatic and widely-used NumPy API [@oliphant2006guide].
 JAX uses a number of components shared with TensorFlow, in particular the use of the
-XLA (Accelerated Linear Algebra) library (%%reference) to provide automatic compilation from the NumPy API to GPU and TPU.
+XLA (Accelerated Linear Algebra) library to provide automatic compilation from the NumPy API to GPU and TPU.

 Part of the exercise was also pedagogical: